Skip to main content

 On top level there can be a set of global attributes that apply to the resource bundle as a whole.
 Global attribute names are prefixed with @@.

 • @@locale.
-The locale of the translation file.
-Saved as a key language during the import process.
+The locale of the translation file that is used to perform language detection.
+Saved as a file language during the import process.

 • @@context.
 Describes context for all resources.
-Currently ignored.
+Currently ignored by Lokalise.

 • @@last_modified.
 The last modification datetime of the ARB file.
 Should be provided in ISO8601 format, for example: 2020-09-08T09:42-07:00.
 Currently ignored on import, but during the export uses the most recent modification date among all keys included in the export bundle.

 • @@author.
 Author of the translation file.
-Currently ignored.
+Currently ignored by Lokalise.

 Did this answer your question?